Kubernetes meets Llama 3.2: How to deploy AI models on GPU clusters

 This command displays the deployment plan, showing what resources will be created or modified.

-Step 3: Apply Deployment:
+Step 3: Apply deployment:

 terraform apply